-Question: In some professions—for instance, I’m going to be working in the legal profession—a nd the question is: Sometimes we have to be strong, and the question is how not to lose our sense of harmony when we have to be strong or strict.
+Question: In some professions – for instance, I’m going to be working in the legal profession – and sometimes we have to be strong, and the question is how not to lose our sense of harmony when we have to be strong or strict.

 Alex: Are you speaking in terms of being strict in terms of enforcement of the law?